 A: His remarkable skill at etching emotions and personality into his carved portraits.

-In 1933, who took Mount Rushmore under its jurisdiction?
+, who took Mount Rushmore under its jurisdiction?

 A: National Park Service.